tiacc2/A3-Interactive-Artwork/README.md

     tur.color(random.choice(colours))
 def clickright(x,y):
     tur.stamp()
-#different for mouse buttons
-# if we want to click the object turtle.onclick(clickleft, 1/2/3)
 turtle.onscreenclick(clickleft, 1)
 turtle.onscreenclick(clickright, 3)

-#an event is something that the user does
 turtle.listen() #starting an event turtle.onkey(up, 'Up') #based on a key and it'll do the function turtle.onkey(down, 'Down')